How to Find Your iPhone’s UDID (Unique Identifier)

 No jailbreak is necessary to take advantage of the Iphone unique identifier.
 This way you can test-drive an app that is still under development, or install special kinds of apps that are made for the enterprise sector, your company or academic group.

 Your UDID will be registered via the developer’s account to enable the necessary certificate to work.
 Another way to test apps is to go through TestFlight, which allows developers to deploy a beta test app to unregistered devices.

 iPhone UDID: How to find out your UDID

 So, what is my UDID, you’re asking?
-All you need to take a reading of your device’s UDID is probably already installed: iTunes on a Mac or a PC.
+All you need to find your device UDID is probably already installed: iTunes on a Mac or a PC.
 Connect your iPhone via the USB Cable or simply fire up iTunes if you have WiFi Sync enabled.

 From the “Summary” tab in iTunes you’ll be able to easily access the device’s UDID, which can be copied to your clipboard by right-clicking.
 If you can only see your Serial Number, try a left-click onto the number and iTunes will cycle all of the different available device IDs in the same spot.